fbpx

 6.2.5 Any cancellation with less than one (1) Business Days’ notice will be charged at 100% of the Charges payable in respect of the cancelled Consultancy Services.

-7. DELAYS AND EXCUSING EVENTS
+1. DELAYS AND EXCUSING EVENTS

-7.1 To the extent that m-hance’s performance of its obligations i prevented or delayed by an Excusing Event, m-hance shall give written notice to the Customer as soon as practicable, such notice to contain available details of the Excusing Event and its potential or actual impact on the provision of the Services, as determined by m-hance acting reasonably.
+7.1 To the extent that m-hance’s performance of its obligations is prevented or delayed by an Excusing Event, m-hance shall give written notice to the Customer as soon as practicable, such notice to contain available details of the Excusing Event and its potential or actual impact on the provision of the Services, as determined by m-hance acting reasonably.

 7.3 Such failure or delay by m-hance to perform the relevant obligation: